What we've done to reduce our environmental impact

 To also protect your lower body and have a complete suit that is very effective in protecting you from wind and downpours, we recommend the Raincut over-trousers.
 In 2019, we started using a more eco-friendly dyeing process on these over trousers.

 Our hiking jackets are guaranteed for 2 years.
 Our commitment?
 To offer you long-lasting products that you can use on all your country walks.
-Because the products we hold most dear are those that have enjoyed, and continue to enjoy, success!
+Because the products we love the most are those that have a story to tell and will have more to tell in the future!